 But I had to get rid of him.
 He didn’t know what he wanted.
 It was so unstable.
 One minute he didn’t want me, and the next minute he did.

 I couldn’t possibly date someone my age.
 Even if they’re only a year older, they’ve always been older.
 I tried to date younger guys and it did not work out.
 Kids my age usually jump into relationships, which I think is reckless.

 But my mind is so stuck on school and work now, I don’t want to date.
 I was always the kind of person who needed to be with someone, but I want to party and be free.
 A boy would take too much away.

 I’m smart and very creative, but academically I have my moments.
 I dropped out of high school in ninth grade.

 So I told my dad I couldn’t stay with my aunt and uncle and he said, “You are my son and you are coming to stay with me.”
 When he said I could stay with him in Newark, New Jersey, I couldn’t believe it.
 But I didn’t find myself going anywhere there.
-So that’s where my homelessness started.
-I could go home if I told my parents I was done with this struggling.
-But then I would be at step one.
+That’s where my homelessness started.
+I could go home if I told my parents I was done with this struggling, but then I would be at step one.
 I didn’t come this far to go back now.

 I was never on-the-street homeless.
 I did my research.
 I wasn’t going to stay at a regular men’s shelter.
 It’s very dangerous.
 I stayed at the Covenant House for 40 days.
 That’s when a bed opened up at Ali Forney.
-There’s only so many beds.
-There’s 4,000 homeless kids who identify as LGBT.
-If you don’t know about the services you’re out of luck.
+There are only so many beds.
+There are 4,000 homeless kids who identify as LGBT.
+If you don’t know about the services, you’re out of luck.